 Threw away a box of two dozen 500GB drives at work a couple of weeks ago.All the stuff I listed upthread is gone now.
 Current set-up at snoball's secret underground Womble-like lair:

 main workstation: AMD A series 3.6GHz quad core, 8GB RAM, 1GB graphics card, 3TB internal HDD, 2TB external HDDother workstation (in pieces): AMD A series 3.2GHz quad core, 16GB RAMlaptop: Asus dual core 2GHz Celeron, 4GB RAM, 500GB HDD

-― well the bitter comes out better on a stolen Switch cartridge (snoball), Friday, 24 March 2017 15:01 (one year ago) Permalink
+― well the bitter comes out better on a stolen Switch cartridge (snoball), Friday, 24 March 2017 15:01 (two years ago) Permalink

 is there any reason to have a regular HDD these days over SSD other than $?

 ― ciderpress, Thursday, 18 May 2017 20:32 (one year ago) Permalink

 only current working machine : raspberry pi 3 hahaguess I might have to do some shopping.

 ― thomasintrouble, Friday, 24 November 2017 13:44 (one year ago) Permalink

 I'd say no.